vamshikrishnam-coder/SE-Project/README.md

 - Pays fine, if he lost the book.
 - History of he took.
 - Can buy a book, if availabe to sale by another user or by library.
+- Can generate and use the Library ID card in PDF

 ## Software Specifications